hashcat/hashcat/docs/BUILD.md

 $ make
 ```

-# Install oclHashcat for Linux
+# Install hashcat for Linux

 The install target is linux FHS compatible and can be used like this: